 - Spread your wings

 Last week we were working on opening the heart and getting the upper back involved in backbends.
 This is a very challenging idea for many, as our daily habits and the force of gravity continuously take us in the opposite direction.
-However, like any single directional alignment instruction, it IS possible to take even this crucial one too far, collapsing the back ribs in the process, and reducing spaciousness in the back body even as we create spaciousness in the front.
+However, like any single directional alignment instruction, it IS possible to take even this crucial one too far, collapsing the back ribs in the process, and reducing spaciousness in the back body even as we create more spaciousness in the front.

 This phenomenon is easy to observe in sukhasana or any other seated pose.
 In any yoga class, the majority of people will sit in a slight to moderate forward slump, collapsing their chests.
 However, there are usually a couple of people who have figured out how to “fix” the slump by strongly contracting the upper back muscles and thrusting the heart forward and flaring out the lower front ribs (I used to be one of these people).
 Collapsing the back ribs in order to expand the front of the ribcage is a clear case of robbing Peter to pay Paul, so this week I want to emphasize how to engage the upper back without causing it to cave in.

 Try it now: Come into child with the knees almost touching.
-(If you are trying to relax maximally in child, I advocate widening your knees, but for this particular experiment, you need to keep your knees close enough to rest at least the edges of your ribcage on your inner thighs.
+(If you are trying to relax maximally in child, I advocate widening your knees, but for this particular experiment, you need to keep your knees close enough to rest at least the edges of your ribcage on your inner thighs).
 Relax into the pose, and observe where your inhales go.
 If they don’t automatically inflate your back ribs, try inhaling very deeply until you start feeling your back ribs expand with each in-breath.
 If it still doesn’t work, bring your knees all the way together in child pose and inhale deeply once more.

-Then refine the action: Rather than inflating your ribs straight back, which may have the side effect of collapsing the chest again, see if you can expand your back ribs and lower shoulder blades sideways, in an action that should feel like your wings spreading.
+Then refine the action: Rather than inflating your ribs straight back, which may have the side effect of rounding the back and collapsing the chest again, see if you can expand your back ribs and lower shoulder blades sideways, in an action that should feel like your wings spreading.
 When you have figured out how to access this action, you will find that your back body will expand without your chest feeling any reduction in spaciousness.
 If all else fails, and you can’t feel the action in the back body, you can try to keep your lower front ribs from flaring out as you expand your heart, but since most of our attention resides in the front body anyway, there is a lot to be gained from learning how to create (and feel) an action directly in the back body.

-One last point: Not only does the action of spreading your wings create a more balanced experience of your front and back bodies, and thus a greater sense of balance overall, it also greatly improves your shoulder alignment in poses where the arms are raised overhead.
+Not only does the action of spreading your wings create a more balanced experience of your front and back bodies, and thus a greater sense of balance overall, it also greatly improves your shoulder alignment in poses where the arms are raised overhead.
 In order for your rotator cuff tendons to be safe when your arms are raised overhead, and your neck to stay spacious and relaxed, you have to rotate the bottom tips of your shoulder blades outward and upward, away from the spine.
 Spreading your wings is exactly this action.
 Raise your arms overhead again in tadasana, and then spread your wings, observing whether that action reduces pinching in the back of your shoulder joints, and increases spaciousness in the back of your neck.
 This action should feel great!
 For the last exercise, try spreading your wings WHILE you lift your arms overhead, rather than as an afterthought.
 As you inhale, externally rotate your arms 180 degrees as you reach your fingertips towards the ground.
-Continue inhaling as your arms lift out to the sides entirely through the action of spreading your wings, i.e., of widening the bottom tips of your shoulder blades away from each other, and savor the spaciousness and ease and sense of relaxed power that results.
+Continue inhaling as your arms lift out to the sides entirely through the action of spreading your wings, i.e., of widening the bottom tips of your shoulder blades away from each other, and savor the spaciousness, and ease, and sense of relaxed power that results.